farmera/sare_grant/study_results_balloons.md

 #### Minimum Resolution for Study

-All resolutions we have discussed here are for standard RGB imagery.
+All resolutions we have discussed are for standard RGB imagery.
 For multi- or hyper-spectral imagery the higher resolutions drop (in some cases by as much as 25%).
 Our choice of a pair of Canon S100's meant a high pixel count with flight altitudes between 100 and 200 ft.
 At these heights our GSD using the dual-camera system was from 3-5 sq in or 0.06-0.17 sq ft per pixel.